In case you woke up thinking today was Monday, it’s actually Tuesday.

 Babyganics is reasonably priced comparable to the conventional brands you find in Target (I think around eight dollars?).

 It also meets all of Food Babe’s requirements and receives a good ranking the EWG.org database.

-Oh, yes – you need to check out EWG.org.
+Definitely check out EWG.org.
 EWG stands for Environmental Working Group.
 The website is an amazing resource for seeking out the health/allergy related details on all of your household products, skincare/makeup products as well as tons of information regarding our food supply.

 Try not to overwhelm yourself perusing the site though – there is so much information that you can make yourself a bit crazy.

-Which sunscreens do you swear by?
+Which sunscreens do you use?